Pulicat: History

 Aadhi Narayana Perumal temple is an old temple located at Pazhaverkadu.

 Pulicat-Day is celebrated on World Wetland Day (2 February) at Pulicat by AARDE Foundation.
-Famous traditional catumaram competition and several competitions are held on this day.
+Famous traditional catamaran competition and several competitions are held on this day.
 Small information center (Pulicat Museum) at Pazhaverkadu gives detailed information on Pulicat ecology and built heritage.

 Fort Geldria

 Fort Geldria or Fort Geldaria, located in Pulicat, was the seat of the Dutch Republic's first settlement in India, and the capital of Dutch Coromandel.
 It was built by the Dutch East India Company in 1613 and became the local governmental centre in 1616.
 It was named for Geldria, the native province of Wemmer van Berchem, the General Director of the company.
 Regularly protected by a garrison of 80 to 90 men, Fort Geldria was the only fortification in the Indian empire; all other positions of the Dutch Company were trading posts.

 Wildlife

 Pulicat is within the Pulicat Lake Bird Sanctuary.
 Every year between the months of October and March, thousands of migratory birds land here.
-Though many species can be seen, the Flamingos are the most visible, covering the swamps surrounding the lake, giving it a pink tinge.
+Though many species can be seen, flamingos are the most visible, covering the swamps surrounding the lake, giving it a pink tinge.